Sacred Parenting (Ephesians 6:4)

 The same sort of relationship took place between a father and his children.
 Back in those days, there was something called the right of a father.
 When a child was born, the father had the right to determine whether that child should live or not.
 Fathers could and did sell their children into slavery.
 They could punish them as harshly as they wanted to; they could work them at any age as hard as they wanted; they could even put their children to death.
 Many parents, of course, did have very good relationships with their children, but abuses were also common.
 It’s in that kind of context that Paul writes his instructions on parenting.

 The underlying principle of all relationships in Jesus Christ is found in Ephesians 5.
 Read with me what verse 21 says: “And further, you will submit to one another out of reverence for Christ.”
 Everything that we’re going to read is an application of this verse.
 When we come to Jesus Christ, he doesn’t just change us as individuals.
-He also changes our relationships.
-This applies to all that we do – our marriages, our work relationships, our friendships, the relationships that we have with our children.
+He changes our relationships.
+This applies to all areas of our lives, including marriages, work relationships, friendships, and relationships with our children.
 The idea of submission is not that we become doormats.
 The idea is that we put the interests of other people ahead of our own interests.
 It means that we stop being self-absorbed and that we start putting the interests of others ahead of ourselves.
 How does this apply to parenting?

 Ephesians 6:4 says, “And now a word to you fathers.
 Don’t make your children angry by the way you treat them.
 Rather, bring them up with the discipline and instruction approved by the Lord.”
 The word that Paul used for fathers is one that could mean just fathers, but it could also be a generic term referring to both parents.
 We’re not sure.
 In any case, what he’s about to say applies equally to both fathers and mothers today.

 But before we look at what Paul says, you need to know that it was amazing that Paul even addressed parents at all.
-In a day in which parents could do almost anything they wanted with their children, Paul all of a sudden stops parents and says, “Your relationship with Jesus Christ has just placed obligations on you as parents.”
+Paul interrupts parents, stating that their relationship with Jesus Christ creates obligations for them in their parenting.
 Parents are no longer free to do as they please with their children.
 No other house code ever instructed fathers on how they were supposed to treat their children.
 But the fact that you’re a believer in Jesus Christ means that now you have new obligations in your role as a parent.
-You are now called upon to parent in such a way that you parent “in the Lord,” in such a way that you put the rights and interests of your children ahead of your own interests.
-We’re called to treat our kids the way that God treats his kids – to treat them the same way that God treats us.
+Parent in a way that prioritizes your children's rights and interests over your own.

 Before we go on, I just want to think about that for a minute.
-The amazing thing about being a parent is that we get the opportunity to treat our children the same way that God treats his children.
+As parents, we have the chance to love and care for our children just as God does.
 In other words, any parenting that we do as Christians is an imitation of God.
 If you’re a Christian father, guess who your role model is?
 God.
-The same for mothers.
+The same applies to mothers.
 That significantly raises the bar of what we’re doing as parents.
 Our model is no longer how our parents treated us.
 Our model as parents is now much higher.
 Our model is how God is treating us.

 It goes even further.
 Our kids aren’t really even our kids.
 They live at our house, they eat all of our food, they take all of our money.
 But our children, in a sense, aren’t our children.
 They’re God’s children.
 A child, in a sense, is always adopted.
 The God of this universe is crazy about them.
 We get to be their father or their mother, but we always have to remember that their real Father is God.